anton-mitune/obsidian-journal-visualizer/docs/features/FEA002-yearly-tracker.md

 Version: 3.0

 ## Ideation
-- adds a new component to the *note insight* panel
+- adds a new note insight component that displays a yearly tracker of backlinks from daily notes to the active note
 - it should display a yearly tracker, git tracker style, or anilist tracker style, showing which days in a selected year the active note was linked from a daily note
 - users should be able to navigate between different years to see historical tracking data
 - it should display a monthly tracker in same fashion as yearly tracker.